-An application table that belongs to a tables group can be replicated, without any particular condition.
-The effect of any rollback operation that may occur would be simply replicated on subscriber side.
+An application table that belongs to a tables group can be replicated.
+The effect of any rollback operation that may occur would be simply replicated on subscriber side, as long as no filter has been applied on replicated SQL verbs types.